 The overview information refers to both the Early Childhood Education Fundamentals and Early Childhood Education Curriculum certificates and the Associate of Applied Science: Early Childhood Educaton degree unless otherwise noted.

 The Early Childhood Education Fundamentals and the Early Childhood Education Curriculum certificates are both related to the Early Childhood Education Associate of Applied Science degree, and as such, all course work completed for the certificates may be applied to completion of the AAS degree.

-Students entering into the ECEFS Program must demonstrate through transcripted record or by appropriate NEXT GENERATION ACCUPLACER test scores the ability to be placed into WR 115 and MTH 20 for certificate course work, and completion of WR 115 for 2nd year AAS degree classes.
+Students entering the ECE Program must demonstrate through transcripted record or by appropriate NEXT GENERATION ACCUPLACER test scores the following academic abilities, or higher:

 To be considered for practicum, students must:

 - be enrolled in the Oregon Child Care Division, Central Background Registry

 - submit verification of measles immunization